 The General Education Program requires students to complete a minimum of 51 semester units.
 All requirements must be met with courses of at least three semester units.
-The requirements include: four courses in Foundation, nine courses in Breadth, and four upper-division courses -

-three Integration courses and one Multicultural/International course.
+The requirements include: four courses in Foundation, nine courses in Breadth, and four upper-division courses - three Integration courses and one Multicultural/International course.
 These four upper-division courses should be taken no sooner than the term in which 60 units of college coursework are completed.
-A minimum of 9 units of course work for General Education must be taken in residence (see Degree Requirements, pages 84-85) at California State University, Fresno.
+A minimum of 9 units of course work for General Education must be taken in residence (see Residence Requirements, page 83) at California State University, Fresno.